sergioisidoro/mokkielama/basics/energy/FIREWOOD.md

 You can tell if wood is appropriately dry if:
 * There are cracks at the ends of the chopped wood pieces
 * The wood is significantly lighter
-* Ignites easily, and does not smolder (smoke but no fire)
+* Ignites easily, and does not smoulder (smoke but no fire)

 #### Dry Storage